 After this potentially fatal blow, Tammany regrouped under the leadership of John Kelly.
 While the blatant theft and kickbacks were no longer on the scale that they were during Tweed‘s days, Tammany remained fully in control of much of New York and its politics until the early 1930's when Samuel Seabur investigated then Mayor James Walker.
 Walker resigned and Fiorello H. LaGuardia was elected mayor in 1934.
 Tammany wasn’t totally dissolved until the mid 1960’s.

 After the fall of Tweed, Tammany seemed to find a way to balance its legitimacy with some of its shadier dealings to prevent large scale public outcry.
 In Plunkett of Tammany Hall, we see a politician who sees his office as a blend of service and business.
 In his eyes, he does what any good business man would do, often at the expense of the people he serves.
 However, if we take his mindset and actions to be typical early 20th century Tammany, he is not that far removed from many mainstream politicians.
-The differences lie in Plunkett's plain spoken willingness to admit to admit his grifter nature, and the hegemonic nature of the Tammany political entity.
+The differences lie in Plunkett's plain spoken willingness to admit his grifter nature, and the hegemonic nature of the Tammany political entity.

 2.master of ceremonies